go-swagger/go-swagger/docs/generate-spec/_index.md

           --include-tag=       include routes having specified tags (can be specified many times) --exclude-tag=       exclude routes having specified tags (can be specified many times) --exclude-deps       exclude all dependencies of project
+      -n, --nullable-pointers  set x-nullable extension to true automatically for fields of pointer types without 'omitempty'
 ```

 See code annotation rules [here](../reference/annotations)